COVID-19 comfort and mobility statistics

 Victoria

-Victorians report relatively high levels of comfort when the state is not in lockdown.
+Victorians report relatively high levels of comfort when the state was not in lockdown.
 In April 2021, the indicator peaked at an average of 5.36 out of 10.
 The indicator fell to 3.95 in June as the state entered its fourth lockdown.
-Victoria has had one of the most volatile COVID Comfort Indicator scores over time.
+Victoria had one of the most volatile COVID Comfort Indicator scores over time.

 Queensland